The world’s largest battery system.

 Grade: B — Score: 75/100

-The Tesla Megapack is an advanced energy storage system that utilizes lithium-ion battery technology to store large amounts of energy.
-Each Megapack can store up to 3.9 MWh of energy, making it suitable for various applications, including renewable energy integration and grid stability.
-The system is designed for easy installation and can be deployed in a modular fashion, allowing for scalability based on energy needs.
+Tesla Megapack is a fully integrated energy storage solution that enables businesses and utilities to store renewable energy at scale.
+Each Megapack can store up to 3.9 MWh of energy, making it ideal for large-scale applications.
+The system is designed for easy installation and can be deployed in various configurations to meet specific energy needs.

 Megapack 2 XL (2-Hour Duration): ~$5,045,400 per unit (Q4 2026 estimate)